hypertechnologies/ht-selenium-framework/README.md

 HTML report will be generated under `src/test/resources/reports/htmlReport`

 # Selenium configurations
-You can change browser name, implicit and explicit wait time from `src/test/resources/selenium.properties` file
+You can change implicit and explicit wait time from `src/test/resources/selenium.properties` file

 # Cucumber configurations
-You can publish the HTML report to the cucumber cloud by changing `cucumber.publish.enabled` to true in the `src/test/resources/cucumber.properties` file
+You can publish the HTML report to the cucumber cloud by changing `cucumber.publish.enabled` to `true` in the `src/test/resources/cucumber.properties` file

-## Keywords
+# Keywords
 You can use these keywords to perform different actions on the page.

 * **GoToURL** - To navigate to a url (E.g., http://google.com)